teticio/llama-squad/README.md

 > What isn't Thomas Piketty's job?

 The DeBERTA model is strikingly good at determining whether the question is answerable and, I suspect that it may have learned to abstain when the question is phrased in a particular way.
-It would be interesting to train the 7B model over more epochs to see if it can learn the idiosyncrasies of the task.
+It would be interesting to train the 7B parameter Llama 2 model over more epochs to see if it can learn the idiosyncrasies of the task.

 ### TODO